32blit/32blit-boilerplate/README.md

 [Use this template](https://github.com/ahnlak-blit32/32blit-boilerplate/generate) to generate your own project.

-Edit the CMakeList.txt file to:
+* Edit the CMakeList.txt file to set the name of your project

-* set the name of your project
+* Edit the metadata.yml file to set the information for your project
+* Write lots of super cool code!

 You should then be able to follow the usual build instructions.